Underworld: Evolution: Critical response

-Score

 Home media

 The film was released on DVD on June 6, 2006, and on Blu-ray on June 20, 2006.

+Accolades

 Prequel and sequel

 The next film in the series, the prequel Underworld: Rise of the Lycans, depicted the background history that led to the Vampire-Lycan War of the first and second films.
-A fourth and fifth film, the sequels to Underworld: Evolution, titled Underworld: Awakening and Underworld: Blood Wars, were released on January 20, 2012 and January 6, 2017, respectively.
+A fourth and fifth film, the sequels to Underworld: Evolution, titled Underworld: Awakening and Underworld: Blood Wars, were released on January 20, 2012, and January 6, 2017, respectively.